- Average Cost

 If you receive financial assistance and withdraw from all courses at The University of Texas at Arlington, you may be required to return some of the federal, state, and/or institutional funds offered to you.
 These funds would be returned by the UTA Office of Financial Aid to the grant, scholarship, or loan fund from which the assistance was received.

 You may also be eligible for a refund of a portion of tuition and on-campus room and board paid to the University for the semester.
 The institutional refund policy is outlined in the UTA Undergraduate and UTA Graduate Catalogs and is used to calculate the refund of institutional charges to the student.

-Students wishing to withdraw should complete the Withdrawal and Drop Policy Exception form in the Registrar’s Office located in Davis Hall.
+Students wishing to withdraw should complete the Withdrawal and Drop Policy Exception form in the Registrar’s Office located in the University Administration Building.
 The appropriate refund and return of federal and state financial aid will then be calculated based on the date of withdrawal.

 If you are enrolled in courses that are scheduled for fewer weeks than the traditional 15-week term, you are subject to the Return of Title IV Funds calculation even if you have completed one or more courses for the term.
 Visit our Accelerated Online page for more information.

 The Federal Return of Title IV Funds policy requires that a portion of federal aid be returned if the student withdraws on or before completing 60% of the semester for which the student received federal aid.
 Students are considered to be withdrawn as of the date that the last drop or withdrawal enrollment transaction is completed by the Office of Admissions, Records and Registration.

 A student received $4,500 in financial aid from the following programs for the semester:

 The student’s tuition and fees totaled $1,772 for the semester.

 The student withdrew from all of their courses on the 31st day of a 110 calendar-day semester.